comet-dot-photos/comet-dot-photos/paper.md

 # Acknowledgements

-The ESA's Rosetta mission provided the incredible image dataset [@esa2018rosetta; @esa2024image; @esa2024psa] on which `Comet.Photos` operates.
+The ESA's Rosetta mission provided the remarkable image dataset [@esa2018rosetta; @esa2024image; @esa2024psa] on which `Comet.Photos` operates.
 Additional tools helped us extract or calculate necessary metadata from the image dataset [@usgs2023isis, @esa2022spice].
 The 3D shape model used by `Comet.Photos` is based on the SHAP7 model [@preusker2017shape] and was provided by [@vincent2021shapeviewer].
 A number of great software tools and components facilitated the development of `Comet.Photos` [@cabello2023threejs; @vincent2018shapeviewer;  @johnson2023bvh; @fugaro2023threeprojected; @salmen2023objloader2; @martignene2024koffi; @rauch2024socketio; @openjs2024node].

 This research was supported by the Discovery Data Analysis Program (#xxxxxxxxx to J.M.S.), the Heising-Simons Foundation (51 Pegasi b Fellowship to S.P.D.B.), and the MIT UROP Program.
 We gratefully acknowledge Jean-Baptiste Vincent, discussions with whom made this software possible as he helped us navigate Rosetta’s dataset.
 A 2023 MIT Open Data Prize for an earlier version of this work also provided recognition and encouragement to continue developing `Comet.Photos`[@fay2023opendata].
 Lastly, we thank all the early users of the program for feedback that led to improvements.